Borophagus diversidens

 Borophagus diversidens ("devouring glutton") is an extinct species of the genus Borophagus of the subfamily Borophaginae, a group of canids endemic to North America during the Early Pleistocene from the 2.58—1.8 Ma.

 Overview

 Borophagus diversidens was named by Cope in 1892.
 Members of its subfamily, Borophaginae, are loosely known as "bone-crushing" or "hyena-like" dogs.
 Though not the most massive borophagine by size or weight, it had a more highly evolved capacity to crunch bone than earlier, larger genera such as Epicyon, which seems to be an evolutionary trend of the group (Turner, 2004).
-During the Pliocene epoch, Borophagus began being displaced by Canis genera such as Canis edwardii and later by Aencyon dirus.
+During the Pliocene epoch, Borophagus began being displaced by Canis genera such as Canis edwardii and later by Aenocyon dirus.
 Early species of Borophagus were placed in the genus Osteoborus until recently, but the genera are now considered synonyms.
 B. diversidens possibly led a hyena-like lifestyle scavenging carcasses of recently dead animals.
 Although Recent studies suggest that Borophagus have hunted their own prey like modern spotted hyena.
 So Borophagus are both Predators and Scavenger.